Anna Garwolinska: Career

 At the same time, she was a finalist in the 2008 Businesswoman of the Year competition and received the audience award "Szminka Publiczności.
 Garwolińska led the first Buddhist-Shintoist Gomma ceremony on the Olive Hills in Jerusalem on September 10, 2008, as well as the first tribute in front of the Western Wall by Japanese Buddhist monks.

 In 2009, she was again recognized with a GOLDEN CLIPS distinction in the Social Event category for the project Introducing Buddhism to Jerusalem – the Holy City of Christians, Jews, and Muslims.
 In 2010, she was a finalist in the 1st Edition of the Businesswoman of the Year Competition, organized by Radio PiN.

 From 2009 to 2011, Garwolińska cooperated with the Israeli Ministry of Foreign Affairs in the field of intercultural communication and promotion of the idea of tolerance.
 At the same time, she took part in the Knesset campaign as an advisor to Tzipi Livni (Likus).

 From 2009 to 2012, she was the owner, publisher and editor-in-chief of the bi-monthly "Place 4 Dance" - the first dance magazine on the Polish market - in cooperation with G+J.

 From 2010 to 2012, Garwolińska represented Polish energy interests in Brussels, advocating for zero-emission platforms and CO_{2} reduction.

 In 2010, Anna received the title of Honorary Resident of the City of Jerusalem from Mayor Uri Lupolianski.

 From 2011 to 2012, she participated as an investor in the Polish 1st and second editions of "Dragons' Den – How to Become a Millionaire" in TV4 show.

 In 2016, she was named one of the 25 Most Valuable Women in Poland by Gazeta Finansowa.

 Since 2016, she partnered with the London Speaker Bureau representing former presidents and prime ministers.

 In May 2017, Anna Garwolińska delivered a lecture and supported the student project Fund Your Future 2017, which focused on fundraising, capital acquisition, and business creation for students.

 In 2022, she represented the Air Traffic Controllers’ Union in negotiations with the Polish Air Navigation Services Agency regarding the "return of a safety culture."
 At the same year, she became a representative of the Polish Angling Association in matters of the ecological disaster on the Odra River and negotiations with Polish Waters.

 At the same year, Anna Garwolińska was a mentor in a program “Mam pomysł na start-up” under the initiative “Invest in Łódź”.

 Since 2024, she has served as a plenipotentiary for Alfa/Wifama-Prexer.
 From June 2024, she serves as a social assistant to Bogusław Wołoszański, a Member of the Polish Parliament.

+In December 2025, Anna Garwolinska received a medal from the Polish Angling Association (PZW) “Meritorious for Polish Angling Association”.
+PZW is the largest Polish (over 600 000 members) non-governmental organization operating for the protection of the environment.

+On March 25, 2026, Garwolińska published her first book, a biography titled Ugryzł mnie skorpion i padł (A Scorpion Bit Me and Died), released by Purple Book Publishing.